Counting Data Processing

 Configure Addition or Subtraction

-When a meter is connected downstream from another, it is necessary to subtract the downstream meter from the upstream meter to avoid double counting.
+When a meter is connected downstream of another, it is necessary to subtract the downstream one from the upstream one to avoid double counting.

-Rules are configured with the IDs (long hexadecimal number) of each meter and the signs + or -.
+The rules are parameterized with the IDs (long hexadecimal number) of each meter and the signs + or -.

 Key